Healthdirect Free Australian health advice you can count on.

 • How many of your patients have complications?
 What will it mean for me if this happens?

-• How frequently do people need to re-do liposuction because of problems?
+• How often do people need to re-do liposuction because of problems?

-• If I need further surgery due to complications or if I am not satisfied with the result, will there be extra costs?
+• Will there be extra costs for further surgery due to complications or if I am not satisfied with the result?

-After liposuction, you may wake up to find there is a canula (thin tube) draining fluid from the site of the surgery.
+When you wake up after liposuction, you may find a cannula (thin tube) draining fluid from the surgical site.

 There will be dressings on the wounds.
 You may have to wear an elastic bandage or a compression garment for a while.
-You should expect to have pain for several days and your doctor will prescribe some form of pain relief medicine.
+You should expect to have pain for many days, and your doctor will prescribe some pain relief medicine.

-After surgery there will be some swelling.
-You should be given instructions about how to care for the surgery sites.
-Once the swelling has settled down, you will be able to see the results.
-This could take a few weeks or sometimes months.
+After the surgery there will be some swelling.
+You will be given instructions on how to care for the surgical areas.
+Once the swelling has gone down, you'll be able to see the results.
+This may take a few weeks or even several months.

-Usually, liposuction does not need to be repeated.
-There may be excess skin after the surgery and an additional procedure may be needed to remove this.
+Usually, liposuction doesn't need to be repeated.
+There may be excess skin after the surgery and a different procedure may be needed to remove this.

 When should I see my doctor?